 “Altruism, as a strategy, is simply not producing enough organs.
 It needs to be supplemented with compensated donation,” says Sally Satel, MD, a kidney recipient and rabid free marketeer.
 “Many young people with decent earning potential would likely be attracted to the idea of saving someone’s life in exchange for a nest egg or help paying off a loan.”
 Satel is leading society’s slide down the slippery slope toward commercialism.
 She found herself scrambling for a donor after her kidneys faltered in 2004, and it appears from her fierce advocacy for an unregulated renal marketplace that she’d much rather be able to just write a check for the next one she’s going to need.

-Since her brush with the waiting list, Satel has been churning out one article after another from her perch in the Free Enterprise Institute calling for abolition of outdated laws depriving young people of their chance to start a nest egg or pay off that Dodge Ram in the driveway.
+Since her brush with the waiting list, Satel has been churning out one article after another from her perch in the Free Enterprise Institute calling for the abolition of outdated laws depriving young people of their chance to start a nest egg or pay off that Dodge Ram in the driveway.
 Employing the same dubious data as Robert Montgomery and his cohorts at the American Society of Transplant Surgeons, she writes emotional pieces about the backward thinking of this country, which keeps “hapless donors and wretched patients locked in a morbid embrace.”
-(Whatever that means.)

 “Someone on the organ list dies every 90 minutes.
 Tick.
 Tick.
 Tick,” she writes in a stock piece lamenting the sad state of America’s organ policy, which she says, “is governed by a tenet that closes off a large supply of potential organs — the notion that organs from any donor, deceased or living, must be given freely.”